acramer/median_of_two_sorted/README.md

-Find the median of two sorted lists.
+Find the median of two sorted lists (of size n and m) in log(n+m) time.
 From LeetCode.